-I am curious to know because my age is slightly older than your age right now and I have two young daughters, too.
+I am curious to know because my age is slightly older than your age right now, and I have two young daughters, too.

-I just do hope that everything posted on your website is true.
+Do hope that everything posted on your website is true.
 I am not doubting anything, but I do praise your recovery and living cancer free.
 That’s my goal too.

 Yes it’s all true!
 Here’s what I did.

 I did not have chemo or radiation before the surgery.

-After surgery the doctors recommended chemotherapy.
+After surgery the doctors recommended 9-12 months of chemotherapy.

 Most of my family thought I was crazy and it took several years and multiple cancer free reports before they came around.

-In other cases surgery can cause the cancer to spread.
+In other cases, surgery can cause the cancer to spread.
 It’s a bit of a gamble…

 Knowing what I know now, I probably would have postponed surgery, pursued hardcore natural methods first for 90 days, and along the way, would have had the doctors monitor my progress.

-If you’ve read my posts on chemotherapy then you know that my reasons to
+If you’ve read my posts on chemotherapy then you know that my reasons to reject chemotherapy were:

--It causes permanent damage throughout the body
+– Chemo causes permanent damage throughout the body.

 – It destroys your immune system, which is the most critical component in getting well.

 – The reports of its effectiveness are grossly exaggerated.

-A groundbreaking 14 year study was published in the Journal of Clinical Oncology in December 2004 called “The Contribution of Cytotoxic Chemotherapy to 5-year Survival in Adult Malignancies”.
+A groundbreaking 14-year study was published in the Journal of Clinical Oncology in December 2004 called “The Contribution of Cytotoxic Chemotherapy to 5-year Survival in Adult Malignancies”.